 Narcissists will provoke anger within us to cause that reactive abuse so that they can then shift the blame so they can remove any feelings of shame because we are the ones that are feeling accountable and responsible.
 We work harder to please the narcissist￼.

 A narcissist will put you under things like and provoke feelings with us as such as.

 - Frustration. ￼￼￼￼￼￼

 Often this is all a narcissist needs to blame us.
-Saying that we are overreacting, or that we have that we need help, ￼as we hold ourselves accountable to our behaviour, we believe them.
+Saying that we are overreacting or that we have that we need help, ￼as we hold ourselves accountable for our behaviour, we believe them.
 This then distracts us from their behaviour, leaving us changing who we are and working harder to please them. ￼￼

 The narcissist’s rage.

 Rage is often disproportionate to the given situation. ￼